Meteorologists study the atmosphere to understand and predict weather and climate.

 MetService and Crown research institutes main employers

-Most meteorologists work for MetService, and Crown research institutes such as the National Institute of Water and Atmospheric Research (NIWA).
+Most meteorologists work for MetService or Crown research institutes such as the National Institute of Water and Atmospheric Research (NIWA).

 A small number may be employed by:

-- government bodies such as the Civil Aviation Authority
+- government agencies such as the Civil Aviation Authority or Ministry for the Environment

 - research consultancies

-- Renwick, J, associate professor of physical geography, School of Geography, Environment and Earth Sciences, Victoria University of Wellington, Careers New Zealand interview, March 2017.
+- Renwick, J, professor of physical geography, School of Geography, Environment and Earth Sciences, Victoria University of Wellington, careers.govt.nz interview, May 2020.

-- Webster, C, manager, meteorological advice and training, MetService, Careers New Zealand interview, March 2017.
+- Webster, C, meteorological capability manager, meteorological advice and training, MetService, careers.govt.nz interview, May 2020.

 Progression and specialisations